Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Abstract

 \section{Abstract}

-Motivated by a bidimensional discrete-time risk model in insurance, we study the second-order asymptotics for two kinds of tail probabilities of the stochastic discounted value of aggregate net losses including two business lines.
-These are essentially modeled as randomly weighted sums $S_n^{\theta}=\sum_{i=1}^n\theta_iX_i$ and $T_m^\Theta=\sum_{j=1}^m\Theta_jY_j$ for any fixed $n,m\in\N$, in which it is assumed that the primary random variables $\left\{\(X,Y\),\(X_i,Y_i\);i\in \N\right\}$ form a sequence of real-valued, independent and identically distributed random pairs following a common bivariate Farlie–Gumbel–Morgenstern distribution and the random weights $\left\{\theta_i,\Theta_i;i\in \N\right\}$ are bounded, nonnegative and arbitrarily dependent, but independent of the primary random variables.
-Under the assumption that two marginal distributions of the primary random variables are second-order subexponential, we first obtain the second-order asymptotics for the joint and sum tail probabilities, which generalizes and strengthens some known ones in the literature.
-Furthermore, by directly applying the obtained results to the above bidimensional risk model, we establish the second-order asymptotic formulas for the corresponding tail probabilities.
-Compared with the first-order one, our numerical simulation shows that second-order asymptotics are much more precise.
+Motivated by a bidimensional discrete-time risk model in insurance, we study second-order asymptotics for two kinds of tail probabilities of the stochastic discounted value of aggregate net losses including two business lines.
+These are essentially modeled as randomly weighted sums $S_n^{\xi}=\sum_{i=1}^n\xi_iX_i$ and $T_m^\eta=\sum_{j=1}^m\eta_{j}Y_{j}$ for any fixed $n,m\in\N$, in which it is assumed that the primary random variables $\left\{\(X,Y\),\(X_i,Y_i\):i\in \N\right\}$ form a sequence of real-valued, independent and identically distributed random pairs following a common bivariate Farlie-Gumbel-Morgenstern distribution and the random weights $\left\{\xi_i,\eta_i:i\in \N\right\}$ are bounded, nonnegative and arbitrarily dependent, but independent of the primary random variables.
+Under the assumption that two marginal distributions of the primary random variables are second-order subexponential, we first obtain the second-order asymptotic formulas for the joint and sum tail probabilities, which generalize and strengthen some known ones in the literature.
+Furthermore, by directly applying the obtained results to the above bidimensional risk model, we establish second-order asymptotic formulas for the corresponding tail probabilities.
+Compared with the first-order ones, our numerical simulation shows that the second-order asymptotics are much more precise.